TrainWeb.org Facebook Page

 dots With Parkway Center's rails dismantled, the area has burgeoned with mixed-use development (right), including a middle school named for the Thomas Viaduct.

 On the other side of the tracks (left), trains not only still venture into the Route 100 Industrial Park but they do so on crossties refreshed during 2018.
-One CSX crew marks with a blue dot which ties need replacement and another crew swaps them out, leaving behind a pile of old ties for yet another crew to haul away.
-A given wooden crosstie provides about 40 years of service on average,
+One CSX crew marks with a blue dot ties in need of replacement and another crew swaps them out, leaving behind a pile of old ties for yet another crew to haul away.
+A given wooden crosstie provides about 40 years of service on average.

 Link: Thomas Viaduct Middle School